What we’re about

 For lunch we provide fruit, crisps, cereal bars and a range of options to make your own sandwiches typically tomatoes, cucumber, houmous, peanut butter, honey, jam, ham, cheese and salami.

-After the hike we enjoy Cream Teas - an English delicacy consisting of scones, clotted cream and jam, a tasty treat!
+After the hikes we enjoy a course of cheese and biscuits one night with dinner and the other night Cream Teas - an English delicacy consisting of scones, clotted cream and jam, a tasty treat!

-Meals are meat based with vegetarian options.
+Meals have vegetarian options.
 To find out if the food being provided meets your intolerance/allergies/preferences/likes/dislikes etc, please email us.
 You are welcome to bring your own favourite items to meet specific requirements and there is a fridge and kitchen you can use.

 THE PRICE INCLUDES:

-• 2 nights in hostel accommodation (mainly 4 bedded single gender rooms with 1 x 6 room)
+• 3 nights in hostel accommodation (6 bedded single gender ensuite rooms)

 • Compliance with the 2018 Package Travel Regulations including Financial protection